Impa10r/peerswap-web/README.md

 ### Disclaimer

 This source code is free speech.
-The author does not solicit its use for any purpose, does not control, is not responsible for and gains no financial benefit from such use.
+The contributors do not solicit its use for any purpose, do not control, are not responsible for and gain no financial benefits from such use.

 # Setup